j256/two-factor-auth/README.md

 2 Factor Authentication (2FA) Java code which used the Time-based One-time Password Algorithm (TOTP) algorithm.
 You can use this code with the Google Authenticator mobile app or the Authy mobile or browser app.
-See the (wikipedia page about TOTP)[http://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm].
+See the [wikipedia page about TOTP](http://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm).

 To get this to work you: